SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 `curl -X GET http://localhost:8082/services/carts; echo`

 This should print the body of the response  that looks somewhat like this.
-Note that the the content from this is generate from the `modernize-apps/cart/src/main/java/com/redhat/coolstore/utils/Transformers.java` and will return a random number of products, so you actual content may vary.
+Note that the the content from this is generated from the `modernize-apps/cart/src/main/java/com/redhat/coolstore/utils/Transformers.java` and will return a random number of products, so you actual content may vary.

 ~~~json